The man who shot another in the eye with a pellet gun was verbally abused today when he was sentenced to four months' home detention.

-Judge Neave said it was a pity that a restorative justice conference had not been held, although Speer had been willing.
+Judge Neave said it was a pity that a restorative justice conference had not been held, though Speer had been willing.

 Speer had eventually pleaded guilty to a charge of causing grievous bodily harm with intent to injure.

-She said the victim would bear the impact of Speer's offending for the rest of his life.
+She pointed out the victim would bear the impact of Speer's offending for the rest of his life.

-"Perhaps that has only scratched the surface in understanding just how unwell he was," he said.
+"Perhaps that has only scratched the surface in understanding just how unwell he was."

-Speer was seen as a low risk of reoffending, was remorseful and had written a letter of apology.
-He had not targeted the victim that night.
+He was seen as a low risk of re-offending, was remorseful, and had written a letter of apology.
+He had not targeted the particular victim that night.

-"Anybody could have been in the same position, given his state of mind and sensitivities with the social phobias he was diagnosed with at the time," Eaton said.
+"Anybody could have been in the same position, given his state of mind and sensitivities with the social phobias he was diagnosed with at the time."

-Judge Neave gave Speer a first-strike warning under the system that imposes heavier penalties on repeat violent offenders, but he said he did not expect Speer would reoffend.
+Judge Neave gave Speer a first strike warning, under the system which imposes heavier penalties on repeat violent offenders, but he said he did not expect Speer would ever re-offend.

 "This is a case that throws into sharp relief the irreconcilable divisions that often exist in sentencing," he said.